Who We Support

 Direct delivery of education, leadership development and psychosocial support to grandmothers, children and youth.
 Grandmothers also receive relief items including food, blankets, shoes and garden seeds.

-Since 2006, Kingston Grandmother Connection (KGC) has raised over $933,000.00 for the Stephen Lewis Foundation Grandmothers to Grandmothers Campaign and Help Lesotho (to December 2021).
-Our funds help to support African grandmothers who are raising their orphaned grandchildren.
-HIV/AIDS has devastated African families and many grandmothers are the only family members left behind to give care to the children.
+Since 2006, Kingston Grandmother Connection (KGC) has raised over $1,010,518.00 for the Stephen Lewis Foundation Grandmothers to Grandmothers Campaign and Help Lesotho (to January 2024).
+Our funds help to support African grandmothers who are raising their orphaned grandchildren and other extended family members.
+HIV/AIDS continues to devastate African families and many grandmothers are the only family members left behind to give care to the children.
 Led by a group of 200 members KGC takes pride in facilitating events around Kingston to help families and communities in Africa.

-Families with food, educational supplies and fees, medical care, HIV counselling and testing, adequate housing and bedding, support groups, home-based care visits and much more.
+Educational supplies and fees, medical care, HIV counselling and testing, adequate housing, food and bedding, support groups, home-based care visits and much more.